Romano93/FallenHero/README.md

 # FallenHero
 ## this is my external CS:GO-Cheat
-!It's not working as it is!
+It's not working as it is!
 the offsets have to be updated and the external overlay is not working.

 ###Working features: